2025-2026 Academic Catalog

 Students enter the NROTC Four-Year Scholarship Program through a national competition as high school seniors.
 Students selected to receive the National NROTC Scholarship attend New Student Indoctrination (NSI) during the summer before starting at Virginia Tech.
 NSI is a physically demanding two-and-a-half-week indoctrination course in basic military instruction and is held at the Recruit Training Command in Great Lakes, IL.

-Students must be accepted into the Virginia Tech and the Virginia Tech Corps of Cadets, as well as meeting Naval eligibility requirements, and attend the VTCC New Cadet Week before Fall classes begin.
-Once these requirements are met the students are appointed as Midshipmen in the Naval Reserve.
+Students must be accepted into Virginia Tech and the Virginia Tech Corps of Cadets (VTCC), as well as meet Naval eligibility requirements and attend the VTCC New Cadet Week before Fall classes begin.
+Once these requirements are met, the students are appointed as Midshipmen in the Naval Reserve.

 While they are enrolled and in good standing, the government provides tuition, fees, uniform allowance, book allowance, and a monthly stipend to scholarship students.
 Students complete Naval Science courses and participate in up to three summer training periods (known as Summer Cruise) of up to four weeks each.
 Upon graduation the midshipmen are commissioned with an obligation to serve on active duty for at least five years.

 Students are enrolled in the College Program upon acceptance by the Professor of Naval Science.
 Naval Science textbooks and a partial uniform allowance are provided.
-Students may compete for two- and three-year scholarships as well as Advanced Standing.
-If accepted into Advanced Standing, juniors and seniors receive a monthly stipend in addition to naval science textbooks and a uniform allowance.
-Advanced Standing students are obligated to complete the prescribed naval science curriculum, attend one summer cruise training period, accept a commission in the Naval Reserve or Marine Corps Reserve upon graduation, and serve on active duty after graduation.
+Students may compete for two- and three-year scholarships, as well as Advanced Standing.
+If accepted into College Program Advanced Standing, juniors and seniors receive a monthly stipend in addition to naval science textbooks and a uniform allowance.
+Advanced Standing students are obligated to complete the prescribed naval science curriculum, attend one summer cruise training period, accept a commission in the U.S. Navy, Marine Corps, or Marine Corps Reserve upon graduation, and serve on active duty for at least three years.

-Qualifications for acceptable candidates for the Scholarship Programs or the College Programs include, but are not limited to: U.S. citizenship; membership in the Virginia Tech Corps of Cadets; fulfillment of physical examination requirements; and willingness to participate in required summer training periods and to qualify for and accept the appropriate commission in the Navy, Marine Corps, Naval Reserve, or Marine Corps Reserve when offered.
+Qualifications for acceptable candidates for the Scholarship Programs or the College Programs include, but are not limited to: U.S. citizenship; membership in the Virginia Tech Corps of Cadets; fulfillment of physical examination requirements; willingness to participate in required summer training periods, and to qualify for and accept the appropriate commission in the Navy, Marine Corps, or Marine Corps Reserve when offered.

-If not included in the requirements of their majors or the Curriculum for Liberal Education and college core curriculum, NROTC Navy-option scholarship students must complete the following: one year of college calculus through differential and integral calculus of one real variable; one year of calculus-based physics; one semester of American military affairs or national security policy; one year of English; and an Area 2 class approved by your NROTC advisor.
+Even if not included in the requirements of their majors or the Curriculum for Liberal Education and college core curriculum, NROTC Navy-option scholarship students must complete the following: one year of college calculus through differential and integral calculus of one real variable; one year of calculus-based physics; one semester of American history or national security policy; one year of English; and one semester of world cultures/regional studies.

 The University, in conjunction with the Virginia Tech Corps of Cadets Alumni Association, is offering a scholarship to incoming freshmen who are enrolled in an ROTC program and become members of the Corps of Cadets.
 Contact the Virginia Tech Corps of Cadets for more information.